-Well before I start my review of the Tenergy rubber, I should preface that this is not my first racket but rather my third.
+Before I start my review of the Tenergy rubber, I should state that this is not my first racket but my third.

 My first racket (if you can even consider it a racket) was a 6 dollar Sportscraft pre-made from Wal-mart.
-It was cheap, very low spin on the rubber and only 1.5 mm sponge but honestly for 6 bucks and for someone starting out you can’t go wrong, my second racket was a Stiga titanium pre-made.
+It was a cheap, very low spin on the rubber and only 1.5 mm sponge, but honestly, for 6 bucks and someone starting, you can’t go wrong.
+My second racket was a Stiga titanium pre-made.

-This was actually a pretty good setup but its strong ability was flat hitting and had a VERY low throw, I will be honest it is responsible for improving my game incredibly and helped my game become much more aggressive than passive but it was an extremely heavy set up.
+It was a pretty good setup, but its strong ability was flat hitting and had a VERY low throw, I will be honest.
+It is responsible for improving my game incredibly and helped my game become much more aggressive than passive, but it was an extremely heavy setup.

-The blade is extremely thick; it looked about 50% thicker than a TBS and the rubbers had somewhat hard and very dense 2.4mm sponge on both sides.
+The blade was exceptionally thick; about 50% thicker than a TBS, and the rubbers had a somewhat hard and very dense 2.4mm sponge on both sides.
 Now onto my review.

-This review pretty much only exists to further make most reviews of the 05 and 64 more concrete.
-I glued them on a Timo Boll Spirit but I will not be reviewing it, only the rubbers.
-The only difference between this review and others is that I have very little experience with other rubbers (as mentioned above) so it’s coming from that kind of perspective.
+This review pretty much only exists to make further most reviews of the 05 and 64 more concrete.
+I glued them on a Timo Boll Spirit, but I will not be reviewing it, only the rubbers.
+The only difference between this review and others is that I have minimal experience with other rubbers (as mentioned above), so it’s coming from that kind of perspective.

 Tenergy 05 2.1mm Black (Forehand)

-Compared to my old setup this is an EXTREMELY different rubber than what I was previously used to but this is a good thing as I was getting pretty tired of that old Stiga.
+Compared to my old setup, this is an EXTREMELY diverse rubber than what I was previously used to, but this is a good thing as I was getting tired of that old Stiga.
 For the first time, I finally figured out what everyone meant by gears.

-Tenergy 05 is very precise and does exactly what your stroke tells it to do (this is where those gears come into play).
-What I really enjoyed is that if you want to keep the ball at a slower speed, the 05 is more than capable of doing so and at the same time it still stays extremely spinny.
+Tenergy 05 is very precise and does precisely what your stroke tells it to do (this is where those gears come into play).
+What I enjoyed is that if you want to keep the ball at a slower speed, the 05 is more than capable of doing so, and at the same time, it still stays extremely spinny.

 Just as everyone says, the 05 is a looping monster.
-It’s loops literally are the definition of power loop.
-It seemed no matter what the distance the high spin of this rubber always seems to get the ball on the table assuming you use the correct stroke.
+Its loops are the definition of a power loop.
+No matter the distance, the high spin of this rubber always seems to get the ball on the table, assuming you use the correct stroke.

-Also, it’s flat hitting was certainly very good as well with solid drives and flicks and also amazing smashes.
-My serves are absolutely LOADED.
-Great control on them but if you’re not careful, it can go a little long but still absolutely love its serving ability.
+Also, its flat hitting was undoubtedly excellent as well, with solid drives and flicks and also superb smashes.
+My serves are LOADED.
+Great control on them, but if you’re not careful, it can go a little long, but I still absolutely love its serving ability.

-It is also pretty solid on sidespin looping but this is something I need to work on so it may be partly my fault that I screw those shots up.
+It is also pretty solid on sidespin looping, but I need to work on this, so it may be partly my fault that I screw those shots up.

-I found very few cons.
-The only cons I managed to find are its chopping abilities and it’s pushing and somewhat its block.
-Its blocks are not really that bad but the 05 is sensitive to spin so you kind of have to have a more active kind of slight topspin block, this isn’t really a problem since on my forehand this is how I would normally block anyway.
+The only cons I managed to find are its chopping abilities, pushing, and somewhat its block.
+The blocks are not that bad, but the 05 is sensitive to spin, so you have to have a more active kind of slight topspin block.
+It isn’t a problem since, on my forehand, this is how I would generally block anyway.

-When pushing, I find the Tenergy 05 to still be very sensitive to spin and can make the ball pop up a little high so it’s important to read spin well when using this rubber.
-F
+When pushing, I find the Tenergy 05 to be still very sensitive to spin and can make the ball pop up a little high, so it’s essential to read spin well when using this rubber.

-or chopping I don’t normally chop on my forehand during a volley, if I ever end up chopping with my forehand during a rally it’s usually one of those “do anything possible to get the ball back on the table” kind of saves on a low ball (but this is rare) but I did try my mediocre forehand chop a little and while it wasn’t terrible, I found it a little hard to control and it ended up going higher.
+For chopping I don’t usually chop on my forehand during a volley.
+Suppose I ever end up chopping with my forehand during a rally.
+In that case, it’s usually one of those “do anything possible to get the ball back on the table” kind of saves on a low ball (but this is rare).
+Still, I tried my mediocre forehand chop a little, and while it wasn’t terrible, I found it a little hard to control and ended up going higher.

 - Looping – 10/10